fred-format/fred-test/README.md

         * ``[{nameMeta : valueMeta}, {}, ...]``
         * nameMeta is a JSON String representing the metaName
         * valueMeta is ``{ "type": typeName, "value": value }``
+* FRED Documents in streaming mode are represented as a JSON Array

 ### Example of JSON encoding